SNaveenMathew/ml_book/notation.md

 Notation:

-- X: Feature matrix containing several samples and one or more independent variables
+- $X$: Feature matrix containing several samples and one or more independent variables
-- y: Vector of outcomes - can sometimes be a one-hot matrix
+- $y$: Vector of outcomes - can sometimes be a one-hot matrix
 - $X^{(i)}$: $i^{th}$ sample/example/column in matrix X; matrix X includes a column with value 1 throughout to accommodate the intercept term in weights unless specified otherwise
 - $y^{(i)}$: $i^{th}$ value in vector y
-- W: Weight matrix of true model (unknown); includes the intercept unless specified otherwise
+- $W$: Weight matrix of true model (unknown); includes the intercept unless specified otherwise
 - $\hat{W}$: Estimated weight matrix of the model
+- $N_{train}$: Number of samples in training set
+- var: Variance/covariance operator on a series or matrix
+- sd: Standard deviation operator on a series

 Abbreviations:

 - iid: Independent, identically distributed